Restoring the Chihuahuan Desert Grasslands

 About the project:

 The Chihuahuan Desert of northern Mexico is a continentally important wintering area for grassland birds – the most rapidly declining group of birds in North America.
 More than 90% of migratory grassland bird species breeding in western North America spend at least half their life cycle concentrated in the limited grasslands of the Chihuahuan Desert region.
-ABC’s project is designed to work with ranchers within the Valles Centrales Grassland Priority Conservation Area in Chihuahua state to improve ranching practices that improve forage production for cattle, which simultaneously increases habitat for grassland birds.
+Initiative 20x20 partner American Bird Conservancy's project is designed to work with ranchers within the Valles Centrales Grassland Priority Conservation Area in Chihuahua state to improve ranching practices that improve forage production for cattle, which simultaneously increases habitat for grassland birds.

 Between 2006 and 2010, cropland in the Valles Centrales increased by 69%, destroying 2,452 km2 of grasslands and displacing an estimated 1,000,000 grassland birds.
-The expansion of agriculture in Chihuahua is leading to a loss of native grasslands.
-Drought, climate change, and inappropriate ranching practices have pinched ranchers financially, leading them to sell off their properties to agriculturists.
+The expansion of agriculture in Chihuahua is leading to the loss of native grasslands.
+Drought, climate change, and inappropriate ranching practices have pinched ranchers financially, forcing them to sell off their properties to farmers.
 However, with the deployment of additional infrastructure and rotational cycles, the degraded grasslands can be restored.
 This improvement is a benefit to ranchers and birds, and also helps sequester carbon.
-Our program goal is to improve the management of 100,000 ha of Chihuahua Desert Grasslands across northern Mexico.
+The program's goal is to improve the management of 100,000 ha of Chihuahua Desert Grasslands across northern Mexico.

 Through the review of ranch conditions and heard management programs, additional paddocks are installed and a rotational grazing program set forth.
 Doing so facilitates high intensity grazing for short periods of time in smaller areas.
 Cattle hooves help break up the soil, allowing improved moisture infiltration to the soil.
 (Mechanical soil aeration may be necessary.)
 Additionally, each paddock has a longer rest period, allowing for longer restoration period.
-Together, these actions have proven to result in grassland restoration.
+Together, these actions help restore grasslands.
 This can provide better habitat for biodiversity, particularly migratory birds, and provide economic benefit for landowners.
 Monitoring programs are underway at the moment to measure these benefits.

-To date we have work with 5 landowners on nearly 30,000 ha, and have identified 3 additional landowners, who manage another nearly 30,000 ha.
-We will be working on restoration with them in 2017 and 2018.
+To date, ABC and Pronatura Noreste work with 5 landowners on nearly 30,000 ha, and have identified 3 additional landowners, who manage another nearly 30,000 ha.
+They began to work on restoration with them in 2017 and 2018.